erwald/blog/posts/scoring-my-astra-zeneca-predictions.md

 **Verdict:** False.

 **Discussion:** If I recall correctly, I mostly deferred to Metaculus here.
-On March 16th, the day that I published my predictions, the [median prediction on Metaculus](https://www.metaculus.com/questions/6124/astrazenecaoxford-vaccine-us-eua-date/) was April 16th, two and a half months ahead of July 1st.
+On 16 March, the day that I published my predictions, the [median prediction on Metaculus](https://www.metaculus.com/questions/6124/astrazenecaoxford-vaccine-us-eua-date/) was 16 April, two and a half months ahead of 1 July.
 But I have only myself to blame; I was far too confident.
 For one, I was not really aware of the bad history between AZ and the FDA.
 I also did not consider the fact that another vaccine, also based on an adenovirus vector, was being ramped up in the U.S. around that time, reducing the need for AZ.
 Bad and lazy prediction.

 ## Prediction #4: an Elected Official Will Admit that Suspension Was a Mistake, 70%